zjdgx/tylermcginnis.github.io/pages/articles/2017-01-03-react-interview-questions/index.md

 }
 ```

 It's important that each key be unique among siblings.
 We've talked a few times already about reconciliation and part of this reconciliation process is performing a diff of a new element tree with the most previous one.
 Keys make this process more efficient when dealing with lists because React can use the key on a child element to quickly know if an element is new or if it was just moved when comparing trees.
+And not only do keys make this process more efficient, but without keys, React can't know which local state corresponds to which item on move.
+So never neglect keys when mapping.

 ***